Tehpaartos/Classic-WOW/BWLTankTips.md

 #### Off-tank
 * Eat Cleave's for more rage
 * Must be actively building threat and preparing to take aggro once the Main Tank is hit with Knock Away.
-* 3rd tank pickup any adds we pull from the suppression room
+* 3rd tank pick up any adds we pull from the suppression room

 ## Firemaw
 Flame Buffet - a strong DOT that increases Fire damage taken by 20 seconds